This is a public meeting of the Zoning Board of Appeals.

 - Administering planning and zoning activities before the Design Review Committee on permit applications subject to design review.

-- Maintaining Somerville's historic resources and its unique character will ultimately benefit all members of the community by bolstering pride and drawing visitors to the City.
+- Maintaining Somerville's historic resources and unique character which draws visitors to the City.

 - Coordinating the flow of information and procedures with other related City departments and offices.

 - Performing duties as directed by the Planning Board and Zoning Board of Appeals, including maintaining current and historical statistics, reports, analysis relevant to the activities and needs of the Boards.

 - Serving as liaison with the other metropolitan, state and federal agencies and private institutions on matters pertaining to planning and zoning regulations and best practices.

 - Supporting sustainable growth that expands job opportunities, improves services and contributes to the City's tax base.

 - Striving to enhance relationships with residents and neighborhood organizations while expanding participation in the planning process.

 Reports & Decisions